Trump Faces Two Impeachment Articles on Abuse of Power and Obstruction

-Speaker Nancy Pelosi and House Democrats formally unveiled their articles of impeachment against President Trump on Tuesday morning.
-Flanked by the committee chairs who led the inquiry, Pelosi said the House would move to impeach Trump on two counts: abuse of power, and obstruction of Congress.
+Speaker Nancy Pelosi and House Democrats formally announced their articles of impeachment against President Trump on Tuesday morning.
+Flanked by the committee chairs who led the inquiry, Pelosi said the House would move to impeach Trump on two counts: abuse of power and obstruction of Congress.

 “Today, in service to our duty to the Constitution and to our country, the House Committee on the Judiciary is introducing two articles of impeachment, charging the president of the U.S., Donald J. Trump, with committing high crimes and misdemeanors,” said House Judiciary Chairman Jerry Nadler (D-NY).